 After you receive an epidural, you may feel the pressure of your contractions, but not the pain.
-With a lite epidural, you should be able to walk or sit up in a chair.
+With a lite epidural, you should be able to move your legs freely, reposition yourself in bed, and fully assist when it comes time to push.
 Epidural anesthesia does not affect your baby or the progress of your labor.
 It is safe for most laboring women and is often recommended for women with medical problems.

 Spinal/Epidural Combined Technique ('Lite Spinal')